esa-esdl/esdl-core/doc/intro.rst

 policy of the data owner.
 Therefore, the user is referred to the data owner for specific questions of data use.
 References and more details of the data sets are listed in the `annex of the Product Handbook <annex.html#Annexes>`_.

-The CAB-LAB team is thankful to have received permissions for re-distribution of all data contained in the ESDC from the respective data owners.
+The ESDL team is thankful to have received permissions for re-distribution of all data contained in the ESDC from the respective data owners.

 .. note::

     Please cite the ESDC as:

     The ESDC developer team (2016).
-The Earth System Data Cube (Version 0.1), available at: https://github.com/CAB-LAB.
+The Earth System Data Cube (Version 0.1), available at: https://github.com/esa-esdl.

 .. index:: Legal information